Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Radiative properties

 \subsection{Coronal temperature}

 Throughout our calculation, we have not considered any contribution to the emission from the inverse Compton process.
 However, the contribution from the inverse Compton process is inevitable.
 In Fig.~\ref{fig:temp_e}, we observe that surrounding the funnel, there is a region with a very hot electron temperature.
-The soft electrons from the black body component can interact with the hot electrons and can energize via the inverse Compton process in this region.
-Also, the emission due to the synchrotron process may also re-energize via the self-Compton process.
-These processes are very important in order to understand the hard x-ray part of the emission spectra (e.g., \cite{Steiner-etal2009, Titarchuk-etal2014, Poutanen-etal2018}, etc.).
+The soft electrons from the black body component can interact with the hot electrons and can energise via the inverse Compton process in this region.
+Also, the emission due to the synchrotron process may re-energise via the self-Compton process.
+These processes are very important to understand the hard x-ray part of the emission spectra (e.g., \cite{Steiner-etal2009, Titarchuk-etal2014, Poutanen-etal2018}, etc.).

-The GRRT \texttt{code BHOSS} is currently not equipped to handle the Compton process, therefore in this work, we calculate the average electron temperature of the corona region $(<\Theta_e>_c)$ following,
+The GRRT \texttt{code BHOSS} is currently not equipped to handle the Compton process; therefore, in this work, we calculate the average electron temperature of the corona region $(\langle \Theta_e \rangle_c)$ following,

 where the summation $(k)$ is carried over all the simulation grids with $-hu_t>1$.
+To avoid inconsistency due to the different sizes of the grids in SMR, the summation is performed after converting SMR grids to uniform grids.
 The Compton efficiency is directly related to the coronal temperature.
-The higher value of coronal temperature results in a stronger Compton hump and lower corona temperature results in a weaker Compton hump in the emission spectra \citep[e.g.,][etc.]{Titarchuk1994,Vurm-Poutanen2009,Zdziarski-etal2020}.
-The plots for time-averaged value $<\Theta_e>_c$ for different values of accretion rates ($\dot{m}$) and input plasma-$\beta$ ($\beta_0$) are shown in Fig.~\ref{fig:corona-temp}.
-The figures essentially suggest that with the increase in accretion rate, the coronal temperature decreases due to an increase in cooling efficiency.
-The value of $<\Theta_e>_c$ drops from $16.93$ to $2.1$ when the accretion rate is increased from $\dot{m}=0.001$ to $\dot{m}=0.1$.
-On the other hand, with the decrease of magnetic field strength (increase in $\beta_0$), the average value of $<\Theta_e>_c$ decreases due to the reduction of magnetic heating in the flow.
-The value of $<\Theta_e>_c$ drops from $173.1$ to $0.042$ when $\beta_0$ is decreased from $\beta_0=0.1$ to $\beta_0=0.5$.
+The higher value of coronal temperature results in a stronger Compton hump, and the lower corona temperature results in a weaker Compton hump in the emission spectra \citep[e.g.,][etc.]{Titarchuk1994,Vurm-Poutanen2009,Zdziarski-etal2020}.
+The plots for time-averaged value $\langle \Theta_e \rangle_c$ for different values of accretion rates ($\dot{m}$) and input plasma-$\beta$ ($\beta_0$) are shown in Fig.~\ref{fig:corona-temp}.
+The figures essentially suggest that with the increase in accretion rate, the coronal temperature decreases.
+This is due to the fact that the radiative efficiency increases with the accretion rate and therefore it could cool down the coronal temperature.
+The value of $\langle \Theta_e \rangle_c$ drops from $16.93$ to $2.1$ when the accretion rate is increased from $\dot{m}=0.001$ to $\dot{m}=0.1$.
+On the other hand, with the decrease in magnetic field strength (increase in $\beta_0$), the average value of $\langle \Theta_e \rangle_c$ decreases.
+This suggests that the turbulent magnetic heating decreases with the decrease of magnetic field strengths.
+Accordingly, the value of $\langle \Theta_e \rangle_c$ drops from $173.1$ to $0.042$ when $\beta_0$ is decreased from $\beta_0=0.1$ to $\beta_0=0.5$.